Virtual assistant

 Thermal meters and water meters are installed directly on a pipe.

-A water meter measures the flow rate (m³) that circulates in the pipe.
+A water meter measures the flow rate (m³) that circulates through the pipe.

-The diameter of a meter (DN) is determined by its measuring chamber and not by its connection size.
+The size of a meter (DN) is determined by its measuring chamber and not by its connection section.

-Ex.
-A DN20 meter has a thread on the meter of 1", which means that the fitting we screw onto it for the pipe is 3/4".
+For example, a DN20 meter has a thread on the meter of 1", which means that the fitting screwed onto it for the pipe is 3/4".

 Meters of the same DN also have the same length.